Gata (GATA) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Gata Historical Price

-According to the latest data gathered on Gata live price page, the current price of Gata is 0.01886USD.
+According to the latest data gathered on Gata live price page, the current price of Gata is 0.01738USD.
 The circulating supply of Gata(GATA) is

 In the past 24 hours, Gata has shown a price movement of